GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical Usage'>Physical Usage</A><BR>Physical Usage: General concept of usage of system elements in the context of other system elements physical level.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical Constituent'>Physical Constituent</A><BR>Physical Constituent: General concept of usage of system elements in the context of other system elements on physical level.<BR></html>

 ## SAF_PhysicalItem